 - Research is key: This is the most basic tip that a new sports bettor can get, but it is also the most important.
 You should always conduct adequate research on any bet you want to place.
 Study analytics, stats and injury reports before you place the wager.
 This may seem boring, but if you conduct research, you will be a much more successful sports bettor in the long run.

 - Don’t chase losses: If you lose a bet, aim to accept your losses and move on.
 Tomorrow there will be more games that you can research and prepare for.
-The worst thing you can do as a sports bettor is chasing your loss by wildly betting on more games to try to make up for it.
-This is also a great time to mention that you don’t need to place a wager on every game in a particular day.
+The worst thing you can do as a sports bettor is chase your loss by wildly betting on more games to try to make up for it.
+This is also a great time to mention that you don’t need to place a wager on every game on a particular day.
 Instead, try placing fewer bets on games you have actually researched.

 - Make smart parlay bets: When you place parlays, you walk a fine line between smart bets and sucker bets.
-Parlays can offer incredible odds, but the more legs you add make the parlay that much tougher to hit.
+Parlays can offer incredible odds, but the more legs you add to make the parlay that much tougher to hit.
 The chances of hitting a two- to three-leg parlay, for instance, are higher than when you start adding more legs.
 In fact, your odds of success go down significantly when you add the fourth leg.
 While the big parlays may be enticing due to the huge odds, if you want to place a parlay, consider focusing on fewer legs.

 NHL betting rules